Clemapfel/jluna/docs/manual.md

   (...)
 ```

-This is already much more convenient than manually unboxing c-pointers, however the true usefulness of proxies lies in their ability to *mutate* julia-side values.
+This is already much more convenient than manually unboxing c-pointers, however the true usefulness of proxies lies in their ability to not only access but *mutate* julia-side values.

 ## Mutating Variables

+To mutate a variable means to change its value, its type or both.<br>

 As stated before, a proxy holds exactly one pointer to julia-side memory and exactly one symbol.
 There are two types of symbols it can hold: